 - 1. Purpose.
-This chapter outlines policy, procedures, reason codes, and mandatory remarks for both equipment and supplies possessed (S-level), and equipment condition (R-level).
-The S-level is a material measurement of an organization's possessed equipment or in-reporting status aircraft quantity against its designed requirement.
-The R-level indicates the material condition of the organization's possessed equipment or in-reporting aircraft. - 2.
+This Chapter outlines policy, procedures, reason codes, and mandatory remarks for both equipment and supplies possessed (S-level), and equipment condition (R-level).
+The S-level is a materiel measurement of an organization's possessed equipment or in-reporting status aircraft quantity against its designed requirement.
+The R-level indicates the materiel condition of the organization's possessed equipment or in-reporting aircraft. - 2.
 Policy.
-Reporting on equipment to determine a S-level and a R-level is based on the unit's ability to provide the quantities and quality of equipment to accomplish its missions.
+Reporting on equipment to determine an S-level and an R-level is based on the unit's ability to provide the quantities and quality of equipment to accomplish its missions.
 The S and R-levels are two of the four measured areas that are factors in determining a unit's C and A-levels.
 S and R-levels may also be used as part of the validation for equipment standards being assessed as resourced in an organization's METs.
-Equipment will be accounted for by only one organization at a time, and the present materiel status, not future projections, will be used.
+Equipment will be accounted for by only one organization at a time, and the present state of materiel status (see glossary for definition), not future projections, will be used.
 Active and reserve units will compute their S and R-levels in the same way. - 3.
 Scope.
-This section applies to Marine Corps readiness reporting units.
+This section applies to Marine Corps readiness reporting units that report a C or A-level.
 It does not apply to installations or MARFORs.
+Installations and MARFORs may include equipment readiness as resource standards within their MET assessments as needed.
 Intermediate level commands will provide a subjective assessment of their equipment levels based upon their subordinate units' S and R-levels. - 4.
 Reporting Requirements.
 Equipment information should be consolidated by the logistics office (G-4/S-4) with the support of the supply and maintenance officers.
 Equipment identified in a unit's Table of Equipment (T/E) as readiness reportable will automatically be populated for the unit in DRRS-MC as either MEE or PEI. - 5.
 Reportable Equipment.
 Selected pieces of equipment are designated to accurately capture the equipment readiness of Marine Corps units.
 The selected equipment is reported as either MEE or PEI. - a.
 Ground Equipment.
 Reference (g) defines MEE and PEI for ground equipment and sets forth the procedures for updating them.
-Updated MEE and PEI are published in Marine Corps Bulletin 3000, identifying MEE by unit type and PEI for all units.
-Reporting units will only report on equipment identified by this bulletin against the quantities listed on the individual units' table of equipment for the core mission.
+Updated MEE and PEI are published annually in the Marine Corps Bulletin 3000, identifying MEE by unit type and PEI for all units by Table of Authorized Materiel Control Number (TAMCN).
+The MCBUL 3000 also identifies groups of TAMCNs that are equivalent items for reporting.
+Reporting units will only report on equipment identified by this bulletin against the quantities listed on the individual units' table of equipment for the core mission. - b.
+Aircraft and Aviation Support Equipment.
+Flying squadrons, to include MEU (ACE) designated squadrons, will consider their aircraft as MEE when calculating their S and R-levels.
+Flying squadrons will not calculate aviation support equipment as PEI.
+Marine Aviation Logistics Squadrons (MALS) will nominate MEE to the Aviation Logistics and Support Branch, DC Aviation for approval and retention.
+The approved MEE List by aircraft type-model-series and MALS is then updated in DRRS-MC.
+MALS will specify the requirement, on hand, and mission capable amounts from their Individual